per1234/EtherEventQueue/README.md

   - If there are no newly queued events then the sent events in the queue that have not been acked yet are resent FIFO.
   - Events other than keepalive to timed out nodes are discarded.
   - Send event.
-  - If the send is successful then remove events from the queue that have the resendFlag parameter == queueTypeOnce or queueTypeRepeat.
+  - If the send is successful then remove events from the queue that have the eventType parameter == eventTypeOnce or eventTypeRepeat.
-  - If the send is not successful then remove events from the queue that have the resendFlag parameter == queueTypeOnce.
+  - If the send is not successful then remove events from the queue that have the eventType parameter == eventTypeOnce.
 - availableEvent() - Check for incoming events.
   - Check the queue for internal events(addressed to self).
   - Check for external events(from network).